 Introduction to Global Perspectives

 Your core course explores global interdependence through identity/power/culture, public health, environmental sustainability, and civic engagement.
 To foster a global understanding inclusive of many perspectives, you and your Global Perspectives peers (based in Italy, China, France, Japan, and Washington, DC) maintain a summer-long discussion online.
 Compare respective responses to environmental emergencies, juxtapose national identities and cultures, and identify the most critical barriers to public health across all countries.
 See the class syllabus.

 Learning the Language

 Language learning is weaved into every module throughout the summer.
 Not only do you learn Spanish vocabulary and grammar sets that help you navigate your daily life abroad, but you also learn terminology specific to the program’s academic themes.
 And because you can’t learn a language without real-world practice, your assignments use Málaga as an extended classroom.

 Traveling Around Spain

-Enjoy worry-free travel with program-sponsored travel that goes beyond your home base in Málaga.
+Enjoy worry-free travel with program-sponsored excursions that go beyond your home base in Málaga.
 Take a day trip with your peers and group leader to Granada, Seville, or Ronda to explore the history and unique cultures of each city.
 Then end the program in Madrid, where you visit the Congress of Deputies, a European bipartisan think-tank, and several nonprofits throughout the city.

 YOUR SPAIN Itinerary